Solid Waste Management District

 If your community doesn’t allow for appliance disposal or the freon must be removed first - you can also take it to a company that has a certified freon recovery program and they will remove the freon and usually keep the appliance for recycling.
 (Freon containing appliances include: Refrigerators, deep freezers, air conditioners, dehumidifiers.)

-- What happens if residents put the wrong items in their curbside recycling?
+- What happens if wrong items are placed in curbside recycling bins?

 When non-recyclable items go into your recycling bin this is considered contamination.